On the stability of anti-de Sitter spacetime: Results

+To better understand the reliability of the TRFEs for the two-mode data in AdS$_4$ we show the spectrum at two different times\footnote{Here we use $t$ instead of $\tau$ for easier comparison to the literature.} $t=1000$ (upper panel) and $t=1100$ (lower panel) of Fig.~\ref{fig:AdS4twoModeSpectra}.
+To gain an understanding of mode truncation errors and convergence we compare results using several different values of $l_{\mathrm{max}}$.
+What we observe is that at $t=1000$ the highest (in $l$) modes are not well-behaved and that this effect is dependent on $l_{\mathrm{max}}$, while lower $l$ modes decay exponentially.
+Surprisingly, the spectrum using different $l_{\mathrm{max}}$ resemble each other closely again at $t=1100$.
+We note that the large $l$ modes are similarly poorly behaved after the first two increases in $\Pi^2$ in Fig.~\ref{fig:Pi2AdS4}.
+What may be surprising is that even with the mode truncation effects, $\Pi^2$ computed from the TRFEs follows the general trend of the fully nonlinear evolution quite well.

-While it may be tempting to speculate that the two-mode data in AdS$_4$ is stable and that the theorems of \cite{Dimitrakopoulos:2015pwa} for behavior of stable solutions should be applied for all times, we believe that this would be premature in light of our new understanding of when the perturbation theory suffers from mode truncation.
-However, given the evidence we have presented and that our perturbative results are not (severely) suffering from mode truncation until the third energy cascade, the theorems of \cite{Dimitrakopoulos:2015pwa} provide strong evidence that small amplitude equal-energy two-mode initial data is stable at least until $\tau\approx8.8$.
+Because of the agreement in $\Pi^2$ between the TRFE and fully nonlinear solutions it may be tempting to speculate that the two-mode data in AdS$_4$ is stable and that the theorems of~\cite{Dimitrakopoulos:2015pwa} for behavior of stable solutions should be applied for all times.
+We believe that this would be premature in light of our new understanding of when the perturbation theory suffers from mode truncation.
+Given the evidence we have presented for when our results are suffering from mode truncation and the general agreement between $\Pi^2$ in the fully nonlinear theory and from the TRFEs, the theorems of \cite{Dimitrakopoulos:2015pwa} suggest that small amplitude equal-energy two-mode initial data is stable at least until $t\approx1085$ for $\epsilon=0.09$ ($\tau\approx8.8$).
+However, we are unable to make predictions about later time behavior.